Ask Question

 Immunoglobulins (Ig)- a large family of proteins, also known

-as antibodies, providing a first-line of defense that protects the body from foreign pathogens (virus, germs, parasites, etc.).
+as antibodies, providing a first-line of defense that protects the body from infection - foreign pathogens (virus, germs, parasites, etc.).

-Rituxan treatment is associated with decreased serum immunoglobulins in a minority of patients.
-While Ig infusions, may be considered in these situations in order to reduce risk of infection, this way of supplementing antibodies is not without risks.
+While Ig infusions, may be considered in these situations -- when there is also an increased incidence of infection -- and this way of supplementing antibodies requires infusions on a regular basis and is not without risks and costs.
 See for reducing risks: http://www.cidpusa.org/ivig.html

 Common Immunoglobulins Values for Adults